Good Recruitment Defines Your Business Future

 Sending an email or posting a job ad on internal channels that announces a new vacancy available in the company is an excellent method that provides equal opportunity for all employees who find themselves qualified for the position and apply.
 The selection procedure goes more quickly.
 You also know in advance the strengths, weaknesses, skills, and experience the applicant has.
 Therefore, the screening process is much more effective.

-Internal job postings, like any other internal recruitment strategy, have a number of drawbacks, including a smaller pool of qualified applicants than would be available if the position were advertised externally.
+Internal job postings, like any other internal recruitment strategy, have several drawbacks, including a smaller pool of qualified applicants than would be available if the position were advertised externally.

 Asking employees to provide qualified and recommended candidates to fill vacancies in the organisation.
 A trusted referral is a perfect way when you guarantee a perfect employee will provide a similar employee who has the skills and experience the business needs.
 But like any operation that is done internally, it needs some regulation or referral program to control recruitment and motivate employees to recommend suitable candidates.